SAP-samples/btp-developer-guide-cap/documentation/saas/cep/3-prepare-for-cf.md

 To deploy a multitenant application and access it in the subscriber subaccount through SAP Build Work Zone, there is a need to update the MTA configuration for design time and runtime configurations.
 In the `mta.yaml` file, update the following configurations:

 1. Add dependencies to `incident-management-mtx`.
-To get the reuse dependent services, add the following services to the required section:
+To get the reuse dependent services, add the following services to the `requires` section:

   ```yaml
     - name: incident-management-mtx